We’ve come to the final part of my 5-part series based on my reaction and response to the Time magazine article “The Weight Loss Trap”.

 If you want to be healthy for the rest of your life, you MUST be motivated by this.

-One of the things I love most about being a health and self-care coach for women in their 50s is that my clients’ motivation for getting healthy isn’t because they’re trying to look sexy at the beach in a bikini.
+One of the things I love most about being a health and self-care coach for women in midlife is that my clients’ motivation for getting healthy isn’t because they’re trying to look sexy at the beach in a bikini.

 Now, would you mind looking sexy at the beach in a bikini?